 How to apply

-Your employer will need to give you a Certificate of Sponsorship, once your CoS has been granted, you will be able to start your application.
+Your employer will need to assign you a Certificate of Sponsorship.
+Once your CoS has been granted, you will be able to apply for a Skilled Worker visa.
 You must apply online via the gov.uk website.

-You must apply within 3 months from the date your CoS was assigned.
-You should know that if your application is refused and you wish to make another request, you will need a new CoS.
+You must apply within 3 months from the date your Certificate of Sponsorship was assigned.
+You should know that if your application is refused and you wish to make another request, you will need a new Certificate of Sponsorship.

-As well as submitting the application from to the Home Office, you will also need to submit a portfolio of evidence to prove to the Home Office that you meet all of the relevant requirements.
+As well as submitting the application form to the Home Office, you will also need to submit a portfolio of evidence to prove to the Home Office that you meet all the relevant requirements.

 Certificate of Sponsorship

-One of the main requirements is that your employer is on the licensed Skilled Worker Sponsor list.
-You will need to show this in your application by providing proof through your CoS.
+One of the main requirements of the Skilled Worker visa is that your employer is on the licensed Skilled Worker Sponsor list.
+You will need to show this in your application by providing proof through your Certificate of Sponsorship (CoS).